Horses of Assateague Island

 The volunteer fire company, which had completed an expensive new fire station in 2019 and did not rely upon tax revenue, projected it could lose $500,000 in expected income.
 Instead, the auction set a new record, raising $388,000.
 The previous record had been $279,000 in total sales.

 The Pony Swim was cancelled again in 2021 as the pandemic continued.
 Organizers were unwilling to risk the funding required to prepare for 40,000 visitors, in case such gatherings might be banned to prevent transmission of the virus.
+The tourist event was restarted in 2022, and the shoreline was crowded as usual again.

 In 2023, the General Assembly designated the Chincoteague pony as the official state pony.
-The wild ponies which roam through Grayson Highlands State Park and Mount Rogers were mentioned in the discussion, but the designation was clearly designed to enhance tourism at Chincoteague.12
+The wild ponies which roam through Grayson Highlands State Park and Mount Rogers were mentioned in the discussion, but the designation was clearly designed to enhance tourism at Chincoteague.

 Maintaining the horse herds could accelerate the impacts of sea level rise on Assateague Island.
 Assuming a one-meter sea level rise by the year 2100, approximately 57% of the salt marsh could disappear.
 Impact would be greater on the US Fish and Wildlife Service component, the portion of Assateague Island managed by the National Park Service has a higher percentage of more upland shrub/scrub and pine forest.
 The National Park Service has concluded:13